-Renowned for her pure, luminous, rich soprano, persuasive performances and dramatic ability, Arianna Zukerman is considered one of the premiere vocal artists of her generation.
-An international artist known for concert and opera performances, Ms. Zukerman is also an avid chamber musician, and regularly collaborates with some of today’s foremost chamber players.
+Renowned for her pure, luminous, rich soprano, persuasive performances and dramatic ability, Arianna Zukerman is an artist in demand internationally for concert and opera performances.
+Ms. Zukerman is also an avid chamber musician, and regularly collaborates with some of today’s foremost chamber players.
 The Washington Post says “Arianna Zukerman possesses a remarkable voice that combines the range, warmth and facility of a Rossini mezzo with shimmering, round high notes and exquisite pianissimos that would make any soprano jealous.”

-Ms. Zukerman is the featured soloist on the critically acclaimed, GRAMMY nominated 2013 Naxos recording of James Whitbourn’s oratorio, Annelies: the first major choral setting of the Diary of Anne Frank.
+Ms. Zukerman is the featured soloist on the critically acclaimed, GRAMMY nominated 2013 Naxos recording of James Whitbourn’s oratorio, Annelies: the first major choral setting the Diary of Anne Frank.
 The Guardian (UK) praised her performance on the CD ̧ stating, “Arianna Zukerman sings with subdued beauty.”
-She sings the work often including recent performances in Dallas, TX and Cleveland, OH and notably, the New York City premiere of the work at Alice Tully Hall in Lincoln Center in Spring of 2014.
+She sings the work often including notably, the New York City premiere of the work at Alice Tully Hall in Lincoln Center in the Spring of 2014.

 Arianna Zukerman was born in New York City into a musical family.
-Her father is violinist/violist/conductor Pinchas Zukerman, her mother is flutist, writer and arts broadcaster, Eugenia Zukerman, and her sister Natalia Zukerman is an accomplished singer/songwriter.
-In addition to her busy performing schedule she maintains an active studio at the Catholic University of America, where she is an Adjunct Professor of Voice, and she gives master classes around the United States.
+Her father is violinist/violist/conductor Pinchas Zukerman, her mother is flutist, writer and arts broadcaster, Eugenia Zukerman, and her sister Natalia Zukerman is an accomplished singer/songwriter and visual artist.
+In addition to her performance schedule, Arianna Zukerman is the Chair of Voice and Advisor for Vocal Programming at Wintergreen Music in Wintergreen, VA and the Senior Director and a faculty member at the Potomac Vocal Institute in Washington, D.C.
+She regularly gives master classes around the world.

 A past recipient of the Sullivan Foundation Award, Ms. Zukerman was a member of the Bavarian State Opera’s Junges Ensemble.
 She studied theatre at Brown University and received her Bachelor of Music from the Juilliard School.
 She resides with her family in Greater Washington, DC.